WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 <img width="1390" height="561" alt="image" src="https://github.com/user-attachments/assets/d6d55fa1-95f2-4dbb-8616-500b9a58f9c8" />

-This shader was also used only for the Capybarsa boss fight.
-This was done for both giving a more low-poly appearence for the boss' model to fit with the overall style of the game, and also control how shadows are displayed on the object.
-As with the flat shading there is more darker shadows to match with the environment to further emphasize the low-poly designs of our characters in the game to give more of a retro look.
+This shader was used for all of the material used, that includes the props and the characters.
+This was done for both giving a more low-poly appearence for the model to fit with the overall style of the game, and also control how shadows are displayed on the object.
+As with the flat shading there is more darker shadows to match with the environment to further emphasize the low-poly designs of our models in the game to give more of a retro look.

 Color Correction: